 - Bell State measurement, which measures and characterizes the entanglement between two particles or two photons.
 This is critical for entanglement and entanglement swapping.

 Today, point-to-point connections are being created, and clustered endpoints being supported.
-Soon we'll be able to implement quantum repeaters and extend distances from node to node, leading to repeater chains and networked quantum systems where quantum repeaters and quantum routers are used to interconnect different locations and different sites.
+Soon we'll be able to implement entanglement-based repeaters and extend distances from node to node, leading to repeater chains and networked entanglement-based systems where entanglement-based repeaters and routers are used to interconnect different locations and different sites.
 Ultimately, this interconnection leads to a Quantum Internet which will span not just regions, but even larger geographies.
-This quantum Internet will become the premium secure infrastructure where individuals, organizations, and agencies who absolutely require a system that protects from harvest-now-decrypt-later attacks and other forms of hacking will move the security dimension of their classical network to this Quantum Internet.
+This Quantum Internet will become the premium secure infrastructure where individuals, organizations, and agencies who absolutely require a system that protects from harvest-now-decrypt-later attacks and other forms of hacking will move the security dimension of their classical network to this Quantum Internet.

-Today, there are a wide range of quantum networks being developed.
+Today, there are a wide range of entanglement networks being developed.
 A number of them are online already.
-The next steps in quantum memory development will lead to quantum repeaters, and these quantum network locations will be interconnected with one another, similar to how the classical Internet grew from disparate regional networks to the global Internet.
+The next steps in quantum memory development will lead to entanglement-based repeaters, and these entanglement network locations will be interconnected with one another, similar to how the classical Internet grew from disparate regional networks to the global Internet.

 Click here watch our on-demand webinar "Using Quantum Memories in Entanglement-based Networks.